scmata/first-hugo-site/content/posts/hardware-software.md

 series = []
 +++

-# Entering the information age.
-How innovation is increasingly shifting from the physical to the virtual world of finance, AI and software: And why that might not actually make your life better
+# Entering the Information Age
+#### How innovation is shifting from the physical to the virtual — and why that might not actually make life better

-If you look at how the uk and us economy is structured, they're increasingly trending towards service-bsaed economies.
-However, the difficulty with that is that increase economic productivity driven by new technology is more difficult.
-Hence, entrepreneurs in these countries are biased towards creating companies in the virtual world rather than the physical, which I think is an interesting area to explore and to see how much physical innovation and manufacturing has a place in our economy.
+The UK and US economies are increasingly dominated by services and the virtual world (bits) which manipulate information rather than physical goods (atoms) which manipulate energy.
+This shift has major implications which may not be all positive.
+In manufacturing economies, productivity gains came from improving physical processes — improving engines, machines, and materials.
+In the digital economy, however, improvements are harder to achieve and often come from optimising algorithms that recommend products, predict behaviour, or execute trades.
+These advances can make systems more efficient, but they don’t always translate into tangible improvements in people’s lives like the invention of vaccines and planes did before.
+Still, the information economy is only growing, and understanding how this virtual world shapes the physical one is becoming more important than ever.

 #### Some context: The energy age: 1 million BC to 1960